katee145/nourish/README.md

 #### Fonts

-This project used 'Gasoek One' as the heading font and 'Open Sans' as the body font.
+This project used 'Bowlby One' as the heading font and 'Open Sans' as the body font.
 Both of these fonts are available via Google Fonts and there is a backup of 'sans-serif' applied on the site.

 #### Colour Palette

-The colour palette for Nourish was carefully selected to align with the brand's purpose as a healthy-option recipe site.
+The colour palette for Nourish was carefully selected to align with the brand's purpose as a recipe site.
 The colours ensure a user-friendly experience with both attractiveness and meeting accessibility standards.

 ![Nourish colour palette](assets/images/nourish-colour-palette.png)